 When it comes to vision correction, it’s likely that you’ve heard of LASIK.
 Vision correction procedures have improved and changed immensely over the years, and new options for vision correction are regularly being developed and tested around the world.
 Now, almost anyone can find a procedure that will allow them to reduce their dependence on glasses or contacts, even if they are not a candidate for LASIK eye surgery.
 There’s a new procedure called SMILE on the market, which became FDA approved in 2016.
-Dr. Hamilton at the Santa Monica Eye Medical Group offers the SMILE Eye Surgery to patients throughout the Los Angeles area.
+Dr. Hamilton at the Hamilton Eye Institute offers the SMILE Eye Surgery to patients throughout the Los Angeles area.

 SMILE was first developed in Germany over 10 years ago.
 To date, SMILE has been performed over 1.5 million times all over the world.
 Dr. Rex Hamilton was the first surgeon to ever perform SMILE on the West Coast, bringing the ground breaking procedure to the greater Los Angeles areas.